bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailnet_serve_https.md

 Via the above command you tell the reverse proxy (of the Tailscale agent on the Raspberry) to listen to port 443 via a https server, and forward these as http requests to port 1880 on localhost.
 The local (Node-RED) service will now become this way ***only accessible within the tailnet*** via https.

 Remarks:
++ For enhanced security you might consider not to serve the Node-RED flow editor at all within your tailnet, in case hackers should get access to your tailnet somehow.
+But of course then you only can access it directly via the physical ip address or hostname of your device.
++ For enhanced security you might consider to serve the Node-RED flow editor at a random choosen high port number (e.g. 47832) within your tailnet.
+Such ports are very unpredictable and can reduce the risk of automated attacks, in case hackers should get access to your tailnet somehow.
+High port numbers can reach up to 65535, and can offer security by obscurity.
 + Node-RED is also still accessible directly via http on port 1880.
 + It is absolutely required to specify a port number (e.g. 443), otherwise you cannot combine 'serve' and 'funnel' (see my [issue](https://github.com/tailscale/tailscale/issues/11009#issuecomment-2267159080)).
 + Currently requests can only be forwarded by the reverse proxy to localhost, not to other hostnames.